ltspicer/dxf2gcode.linux.installer/readme.txt

 Many LinuxCNC computers have Debian Wheezy :(

-For (full) auto-download script see rugbymauri's pull request here.
+For full automated download, use script by rugbymauri's fork in pull request here.